Reza Kibria: Political career

-Controversies

-Kibria stirred controversy in 2022 when he thanked the United States for imposing sanctions on members of Bangladesh’s Rapid Action Battalion (RAB) and police, claiming such actions had reduced human rights abuses.

-In 2023, Gono Odhikar Parishad’s then-member secretary Nurul Haque Nur accused Kibria of neglecting party duties, secretly meeting intelligence officials, and receiving funds for attending rival group events.
-In retaliation, Kibria accused Nur of having ties with foreign intelligence services, including Mossad.
-Political analyst Asif Nazrul criticized Kibria as unfit for leadership, stating he failed to fulfill the party’s goals.

 In September 2024, Kibria publicly claimed that MPs Abu Zahir (Habiganj-3), Abdul Majid Khan (Habiganj-2), and Awami League leader Mushfiq Hossain Chowdhury were involved in his father's murder.
-He also alleged that BNP leader and former Habiganj mayor G.K.
-Gaus was a drug trade partner of Abu Zahir.
+He also alleged that BNP leader and former Habiganj mayor G. K. Gaus was a drug trade partner of Abu Zahir.
 Gaus denied the allegations, and following public backlash, Kibria retracted his statement, saying he was not certain of their guilt.
 On 28 September 2024, protests, including symbolic "broom processions," were held in Habiganj in response to his comments.

+On 30 November 2025, Kibria formally joined the Bangladesh Nationalist Party at an event held at the party chairperson's office in Gulshan, Dhaka.
+In the 2026 Bangladeshi general election, He was elected from the Habiganj-1 constituency.
+He received 111,999 votes, while his nearest rival, Sirajul Islam, a candidate of the Bangladesh Khelafat Majlish, secured 56,132 votes.